Andrew-EKrause/CS202-REACT-Demo/README.md

 ## Available Scripts

+If you do not already have node and npm installed on your device, you will want to install it in order to run the project.
+You can do this by searching how to install node and npm online (visit [Install Node Package Manager](https://nodejs.org/de/download/package-manager/) for details).
+Otherwise, try running the following command:

+### `npm install -g npm`

-In the project directory, you can run:
+Next, in the project directory, you can run:

 ### `npm start`